 Most batteries use a combination of mercury, silver, lithium, and other heavy metals as their main component.

 Because of this, if you handle a leaking battery, it can cause severe burns immediately.
 Therefore, ensure you take care when handling any battery, even if you believe the battery to be “dead”.

 The best practice to dispose of used hearing aid batteries is to take them to your local battery recycling scheme.
-Most of these drop-off points listed do not charge a fee, but if they ask for a payment, inquire why.

 Unfortunately, only an estimated 0.2% of household batteries are recycled in New Zealand.
-Improperly disposed batteries can leach from solid waste landfills and pollute water sources.
+Improperly disposed of batteries can leach from solid waste landfills and pollute water sources.